emacsmirror/brf/README.md

 ## Compatibility

-The MELPA package (Brf-mode version "v1.16-MELPA" onward) requires Gnu Emacs 24.3, due to the requirements of being a package.
+The MELPA package requires Gnu Emacs 24.4.

 Earlier versions of Brf-mode will however work on older versions of Gnu Emacs and also on XEmacs:

+-   Use "v2.02" for Gnu Emacs version 24.3.
 -   Use "v1.16" for Gnu Emacs versions 21 -> 24.2.
 -   Use "v1.08" for XEmacs and Gnu Emacs 20 & earlier.